STUDY DESIGN

 - Parts of this study overlapped with the COVID-19 pandemic; therefore, some patients were unable to complete in-person evaluations at all time points.
 For patients who were unable to complete in-person visits, data were collected remotely and those patients remained in the study2

-- Some results from Trial 4 are not included in the approved full Prescribing Information, and the FDA did not consider the study in the initial approval of TRIKAFTA
+- Only the absolute change in sweat chloride data are included in the approved full Prescribing Information, and the FDA did not consider the study in the initial approval of TRIKAFTA

 SUMMARY OF RESULTS